Published on August 30th, 2013 | by Natan Margalit3

-A couple of months ago, a New York Times article caught my eye: “Breeding Nutrition out of Food” (click here to read it).
+A couple of months ago, a New York Times article caught my eye: “Breeding Nutrition out of Food.” (click here to read it).

 Apparently, before agriculture, veggies were bitter, but they were much more nutritious.
 We have bred out a lot of the bitterness, creating the soft, sweet and juicy fruits and veggies we now enjoy, but leaving out the deeper value in the plants.
 (You can read about today’s nutrient-dense foods here.)

 It struck me as a metaphor for so much of our world.
 We have the sweetness of so much freedom of urban, modern life, yet we yearn for the nourishing community of the farm and village.
 We enjoy the delicious convenience of electronic communication, but we wonder whether the next generation is losing the ability to negotiate the awkwardness, surprise and depth of real, in-person interactions.
 (See, for example, this recent New York Times article.)